dotansimha/graphql-code-generator/README.md

 GraphQL Code Generator is a tool that generates code out of your GraphQL schema.
 Whether you are developing a frontend or backend, you can utilize GraphQL Code Generator to generate output from your GraphQL Schema and GraphQL Documents (query/mutation/subscription/fragment).

 By analyzing the schema and documents and parsing it, GraphQL Code Generator can output code at a wide variety of formats, based on pre-defined templates or based on custom user-defined ones.
-Regardless of the language that you're using, GraphlQL Code Generator got you covered.
+Regardless of the language that you're using, GraphQL Code Generator got you covered.

 GraphQL Code Generator let you choose the output that you need, based on _plugins_, which are very flexible and customizable.
 You can also write your own _plugins_ to generate custom outputs that matches your needs.